jvsteiner/dedit-react-editor/docs/implementation.md

 - Display in a minimal Tiptap editor with table editing support
 - Demonstrate programmatic manipulation (simulating AI edits)

+### In Scope (Phase 2)
+- Parse and display track changes (insertions/deletions) from Word documents
+- Accept or reject individual changes in the editor
+- Parse and display comments with author and timestamp
+- Reply to comments, add new comments, resolve/delete comments

 ### Out of Scope (PoC)
 - Real-time collaboration (Y.js)
 - Production-quality UI